sandhyaasingh/Real-Time-Face-Recognition-Attendance-Tracking-System/README.md

 - 📤 **Integration with Database** for better attendance management.
 - 📧 **Email Notifications** for attendance reports.
 - 📱 **Mobile App Integration** for remote attendance tracking.

----
-*If you like this project, give it a ⭐!*